Skip to main content

 Rankin and Little Rankin Ponds

-This short and easy hike ends at a particularly scenic pond.
+This short hike ends at a particularly scenic pond.
 On the northeastern side of the pond is a long finger created by a beaver dam and on the north end of the pond is an attractive wetland where birding could be quite good.
-While the pond is not all that large you may find yourself relaxing there for quite some time.
+There is the option to explore the second pond on an unmarked trail.

 • Distance: 2.2 miles round trip for both ponds, 0.8 miles for Rankin